How to Find Happiness

 Would you like to be happier?
 Let's talk first about what happiness is.
 Then we will look at your personal and individual happiness.

 Science tells us that happiness is a chemical reaction in the brain.
 It is caused by endorphins and dopamine filling the pleasure centers of the brain, which brings joy and cessation of pain.
 Underlying the chemistry of happiness, there may be a set of genes that exist to prompt the happiness response, a set of genes that exist to keep the Homo Sapiens surviving and reproducing.
-The pleasure of eating, the satisfaction of sex, the comfort of teamwork, and the joy of raising children: in all these instances the pleasure response encourages activities that perpetuate our species.
+The pleasure of eating, the satisfaction of love, the comfort of teamwork, and the joy of raising children: in all these instances the pleasure response encourages activities that perpetuate our species.
 The things that make us feel good generally are the things that will help the species survive.
 Happiness, then, is one of our tools for survival.

 So, in our biology, there may be aspects of happiness that come hard-wired from birth.
 But that is only a small part of the story.
 There are many factors that influence happiness, and many ways to enhance your feelings of contentment, joy and pleasure.
 You can, in fact, practice happiness, like you practice tennis or handwriting.
 A happy outlook, an awareness of happiness, an aptitude for happiness can be developed.
 What you need is a happiness coach.